2026 Japan National Holiday Calendar & Long Weekend Guide

 #Golden Week (ゴールデンウィーク)

 Golden Week is one of Japan’s most significant holiday periods, consisting of multiple national holidays in late April and early May.
-In 2025, an 11-day vacation is possible if additional leave is taken strategically.
+In 2026, an 8-day vacation is possible, and with strategic planning, you could extend it up to 12 days.

-• May 6 (Tue) – Substitute Holiday for Green Day
+• May 6 (Wed) – Substitute Holiday (振替休日) for Constitution Memorial Day

-Even without extra leave, a four-day holiday from May 3 to May 6 is guaranteed.
+Even without taking any extra leave, you are guaranteed a 5-day holiday from May 2 (Sat) to May 6 (Wed).

 #Obon (お盆)